ESAT Chemistry: Revision Notes

 Sometimes testedC6.3

-This topic explains how ionic bonds form through the transfer of electrons between metals and non-metals, creating a strong electrostatic attraction between oppositely charged ions.
-Understanding this process is key to predicting the chemical formulae and physical properties of the resulting compounds, such as their high melting points and electrical conductivity.
+Ionic bonds form when electrons transfer between metals and non-metals, creating a strong electrostatic attraction between oppositely charged ions; this explains the chemical formulae and physical properties of the compounds, such as their high melting points and electrical conductivity.

 Revise this topic ›Covalent Bonding and Properties